What Everyone Should Know About Finishing Oak

 - followed by 1 coat of Osmo UV Protection Oil 420 Extra

-If blackening on exterior oak needs removing then a scrub with a fungicidal wash is recommended, with various brands being available from DIY superstores and hardware shops.
+If blackening on exterior oak needs removing then a scrub with a fungicidal wash is recommended.
 On the other hand it may be the silvering that needs removing.
-If so, a scrub with oxalic acid is required or even better, Osmo wood reviver (which contains oxalic acid, amongst other active ingredients).
+If so, a scrub with Osmo wood reviver (which contains oxalic acid, amongst other active ingredients).

 One of the most common enquiries we get is how to keep internal oak looking natural.
 This is not just a case of simply applying ‘clear products’ as they bring out the natural colours of the wood, thus making it little darker and more golden.
 A very good indication of how your oak will look once it has been finished with a ‘clear’ coat is to apply water to a test area.
 The look achieved when the wood is wet is very close to how it will look once a clear varnish or a clear oil has been applied.